galactic-plane/portal-extensions/portal-inbox-extension/README.md

 Priority: Server > LocalStorage > Default (false)

 When Loading Messages:
-1. Check if msfed_hasread exists in comment
+1. Check if custom hasread field exists in comment
-2. If yes → Use msfed_hasread value
+2. If yes → Use custom hasread field value
 3. If no → Compare createdon with localStorage timestamp
 4. Update localStorage with most recent read message date

 When Marking as Read:
 1. Update localStorage with message date
-2. PATCH msfed_hasread = true to server
+2. PATCH custom hasread field = true to server
 3. On next load, server value takes precedence
 ```